8 Package metadata

 file programmatically, take a look at the desc package, which usethis uses heavily under-the-hood.

-This chapter will show you how to use the most important DESCRIPTION
+This chapter shows you how to use the most important DESCRIPTION

 fields.